-Instructional planning and classroom procedures as they apply to academic and clinical teaching at the postsecondary level.
-Practical applications in classroom and clinical situations.
+Examines instructional planning and classroom procedures as they apply to academic and clinical teaching at the postsecondary level.
+Makes practical applications to classroom and clinical situations.

-EDCI 519 Principles and Practices of Discipline (2)
+EDCI 519 Principles and Practices of Discipline (3)

 Examines certain basic principles of discipline, reviews a variety of philosophical approaches to discipline, and identifies practical procedures for administrators and teachers by which to attain and maintain acceptable school and classroom management.